Studio Ghibli Movies Streaming Rights Exclusively With HBO Max

 Most ‘must-watch’ Anime lists are incomplete without the addition of Studio Ghibli movies.
 As our own Anime Guide recommends basically all of them to newcomers to the genre.

-The Rise Of Studio Ghibli Movies In The West
+The Rise of Studio Ghibli in the West

 Studio Ghibli’s rise in the Western market outside of Japan is worthy of a movie itself.
 The studio’s first film in the United States was Castle In The Sky.
 This began the journey of Ghibli and its films to become iconic for casual audiences, as well as fans of the Anime genre.